davidmerfield/Stroke/README.md

 ### Typewriter

 Typewriter is a simple text editor.
 Every letter you type is permanent.
 A bit like a real typewriter.
-﻿
 You can't delete your mistakes but you can strike them out.
 ﻿
 Typewriter is perfect for first drafts and overcoming writer's block.

 You should [download the app here](http://llllll.li/typewriter/).

+## About the app

+Typewriter was built using [node-webkit](https://github.com/rogerwang/node-webkit).